 The major manufacturers of concrete products, including Quickrete and Sakrete, all sell concrete resurfacing products.
 Usually, these consist of a blend of Portland cement, fine sands, polymer modifying compounds, and other additives that make the surfacer easy to apply and spread over existing concrete surfaces.
 They are intended to be spread in thin layers from 1/16 to 1/2-inch thick

 These resurfacing products are intended only for covering the surface of concrete and will serve to repair only the most superficial cracks and pits from spalling.
-For more substantial repairs, such as wide cracks or those that have slight vertical shifts, you will need to first repair the areas using a product that is specifically for patching, then follow up with a complete resurfacing treatment.
-One such patching product is Sakrete's Top 'n Bond.
+For more substantial repairs, such as wide cracks or those that have slight vertical shifts, you will need to first repair the areas using a product that is specifically for patching, such as Sakrete's Top 'n Bond, and then follow up with a complete resurfacing treatment.

 Repair the Surface